se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

   getHeroes() { return HEROES; }
 }
 ```
 The above code snippet declares an injectable service class that provides a list of heroes.
-The DI framework lets you supply data to a component from the injectable service class.
 The `HeroesComponent` declared previously, makes use of this `HeroService` by injecting the dependency in it's constructor as a parameter.
+The DI framework lets you supply data to any component from the injectable service class.
+This explains how it increases "efficiency and modularity".

 Declarative Templates and Dependency Injection are only a couple of unique features of Angular.
 A more comprehensive [list](https://angular.io/features) is available on the official website.